The Truth About Naming Your Baby When Choosing Adoption

 Make sure to talk with your baby’s future parents as well as your Adoption Coordinator.
 If you really want to be involved in naming your baby, let them know.

 It could be that the adoptive family wants to name the baby.
-If you’re cool with letting them choose a name, let them know.
-Many birth mothers feel that this is fine since the adoptive couple will be parenting the baby and spending every day with him or her.
+If you’re fine with letting them choose a name, let them know.
+Many birth mothers feel that this is OK since the adoptive couple will be parenting the baby and spending every day with them.

 There’s no right or wrong way to feel about your baby’s name.
 Just make sure to communicate with the adoptive parents and let them know how you feel about naming your baby.

-If both you and the adoptive parents want to be part of choosing a name, here are a few way ways to do that:
+If both you and the adoptive parents want to be part of choosing a name, you may need to work together to find a solution that honors everyone’s wishes.
+Here are a few ways to do that:

 • Having the adoptive parents choose the first name, and you choose the middle name (or the other way around)